ray-project/ray/doc/source/serve/performance.md

 By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (e.g. network disconnect, request timeout, etc.).

 You can set the number of retries based on your requirements by setting the `RAY_SERVE_HTTP_MAX_REPLICA_FAILURE_RETRIES` environment variable.
 The HTTP proxy will retry that many times at most before sending a task error response to the client.
-The number of retries will affect end-to-end latency of your HTTP requests.
-(Ray Serve will do expotential backoff retry).
+The number of retries will affect the end-to-end latency of your HTTP requests since Ray Serve does exponential backoff for retries.